QIN2DIM/hcaptcha-challenger/src/hcaptcha_challenger/tools/spatial/path.md

 - Infer implicit rules without explicit instructions
 - Map source elements to their corresponding target positions

+Critical:
-Critical: The image contains a coordinate system with labeled axes (X Coordinate, Y Coordinate).
+The image contains a coordinate system with labeled axes (X Coordinate, Y Coordinate).
 Read coordinates directly from these axis scales, NOT from image pixel positions.

-Output your solution as structured coordinates identifying the movement path.
+Analyze the visual puzzle:
+- Identify the draggable element and available target zones
+- Recognize the matching pattern (visual similarity, categorical logic, or spatial rules)
+- Determine the correct target position for the draggable element
+- Read coordinates from the labeled coordinate axes shown in the image (not pixel positions)
+- Provide precise x,y values for both source and destination based on the axis scales